 We do, though, understand why people want to know, as soon as possible, how much accident compensation they will get.

-- How general damages in a personal injury case are calculated
+4. How are general damages in a personal injury case calculated?

-- How the Judicial College Guidelines help in working out the value of a personal injury claim
+5. How do the Judicial College Guidelines help in working out the value of a personal injury claim?

-- Whether compensation calculators are accurate guides as to how much a claim is worth
+6. Are compensation calculators an accurate guide as to how much a claim is worth?

 What type of damages will I get for my personal injury claim?